 - Put their home on the market and sell it to pay off the mortgage.

-Zillow estimates that approximately 211,700 homes will go on the market as a result of the end of mortgage forbearance.
+Zillow estimated that approximately 211,700 homes would go on the market as a result of the end of mortgage forbearance.
 This could create significant relief in markets that have been stretched thin by tight inventory caused by homeowners staying put during the pandemic.

 How can buyers prepare for a more active market?

 Buyers who were unable to purchase earlier in the pandemic may be beginning to see movement in their chosen markets.
-Recent months have seen increasing inventory, especially among smaller “starter” homes, and the end of mortgage forbearance may help contribute to this trend.
+Recent months have seen increasing inventory, and the end of mortgage forbearance may help contribute to this trend.
 Now, hopeful buyers should do the following to prepare for the changing market:

 - Renew contact with lenders, real estate agents, and other professionals to begin exploring options and prices in your chosen neighborhoods.